medikoo/deferred/README.md

 # Asynchronous JavaScript with deferred and promises

  Promises simple, straightforward and powerful way.
-It was build with  _less is more_ mantra in mind, API consist of just 7 functions which should give all you need to build complicated asynchronous control flow, whichever way.
+It was build with  _less is more_ mantra in mind, API consist of just 7 functions which should give all you need to configure complicated asynchronous control flow.

 This work is highly inspired by other deferred/promise implementations, in particular [Q](https://github.com/kriskowal/q) by [Kris Kowal](https://github.com/kriskowal).